Josema/Sound.js/README.md

 #### What is  ####

-Sound.js it's a simple written in native JavaScript to use audio/sounds for modern browsers.
+Sound.js it's a simple class written in native JavaScript to use audio/sounds for modern browsers (HTML5).

 ### Usage ###